Stainless Steels and CO2: Industry Emissions and Related Data

 Like any other major industry, the stainless steels industry endeavours to reduce its operational CO2 emissions on an ongoing basis. worldstainless has issued a report to clarify what emissions exist and where they originate from.

-The report is available in English, Chinese and Japanese.
+The report is available here.

 Introduction